Sorry for the clickbait. It wasn’t exactly “50 first dates” but it was a dating experiment! Let me explain.

 February: I had a total of 4 dates with 1 man – B. B took me to my

 March: I had a total of 2 dates with 2 men.
 E was my favorite of the two, though I’ve never seen him again.
-We went to a coffeeshop and talked for a few hours.
+We went to a coffee shop and talked for a few hours.
 He ghosted me for awhile and then I found a Captain America comic book on my doorstep with a note from him.
-I never gave him my address.
+I never gave him my address – so that was strange.
 Still have the book though.

 April: In April I went on a total of 4 dates with 3 different men.
 The most notable of which was BR.
 BR still messages me every couple of months to this day to try and get me to go out with him.
 (Hi BR, I know you’re reading this).